markhannon/zimi-integration/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **ZCC (please complete the following information):**
- - mac: [please check back side of zcc or your HA logs]
+ - mac: [please check back side of zcc or your HA logs for address starting with C4:FF:BC]